A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Next up, clarity and persuasiveness.
 Your content should communicate your message and persuade visitors to take action.

-Align with Audience Needs
+Align With Audience Needs

-Conduct audience research to understand their characteristics, interests, and pain points, and use this information to tailor your content accordingly.
+Aligning your content with your audience's needs should be another priority.
+Conduct research to define your audience demographics, interests, and pain points.
+Then use this information to tailor your content accordingly.

 Check Tone and Voice